Sexuality in Christian demonology

-The gender attributed to demons has varied from one belief system to the next.

-For example, to the Sumerians, Babylonians, Assyrians, and Jews, there were male and female demons.
-More specifically, Jewish demons were mostly male, although female examples such as Lilith exist.

-In contrast, Christian demonology and theology tends to debate over the gender and sexual proclivities of demons.
+Christian demonology and theology tends to debate over the gender and sexual proclivities of demons.
 These questions are referenced in Italian, (Note: Discutere sul sesso degli angeli (English: Discussing the sex of angels)) French, (Note: Discuter sur le sexe des anges (English: Talking about the sex of angels)) Spanish and Portuguese phrases that imply that the question is pointless and unanswerable, akin to the English phrase How many angels can dance on the head of a pin?.

 Gender of demons

 Traditional demons of Christianity, such as Satan, Beelzebub, and Asmodeus are almost invariably assigned a male gender in religious and occultist texts.
 This is true also for succubi, who despite taking a female shape to copulate with men, are often thought of as male nonetheless.

 The Testament of Solomon, an early treatise on demons of Judeo-Christian origin, presents the demon Ornias, who assumes the shape of a woman to copulate with men (though in other versions he does it while in the shape of an old man).
 After meeting him, King Solomon asks Beelzebub if there are female demons, suggesting a difference between male shapeshifting demons (incubi/succubi) and genuine female demons.

 Similarly, angels in Christianity have also masculine genders, names and functions.

 John Milton, in Paradise Lost, specifies that although demons may seem masculine or feminine, spirits "Can either Sex assume, or both; so soft And uncompounded is thir Essence pure".
 Nonetheless, these feminine shapes may be just temporal disguises to deceive people, just as at one point Satan takes the shape of a toad.
 Everywhere else demons are described as male, and Satan is the father of Death with Sin, a female spirit.
 In Paradise Lost, Adam explicitly states that all angels of heaven are masculine: